MuckyTaters/MuckyVision3/README.md

             DO NOT PROCEED.

-The 'MuckyVision3/tests' folder contains all the files required to build a live demo program, either on Linux or Windows (using MinGW).
+The 'MuckyVision3/tests' folder contains all the files required to build two live demo programs, either on Linux or Windows (using MinGW).
 Note the file MuckyVision3/include/Version.h provides control over certain aspects of the build process, although the default settings should work for both Linux and Windows (MinGW).

+For the ImageManTest demo, replace all references to 'GameEng' below with 'ImageMan', including where it is part of a larger word, so 'makefile_GameEngTest_linux' becomes 'makefile_ImageManTest_linux' and so on.
+Note that lines numbers in the ImageMan makefile may differ slightly.

 Suggestions for Linux: